Why Hotel Aerocity Purple Orchid Is Your Secret Weapon

 ✨What to see inside Amber Fort✨

-- Sheesh Mahal (Mirror Palace): A dazzling hall where thousands of small mirrors catch the light of even a single candle, creating the illusion of a starry sky.
+- Sheesh Mahal (Mirror Palace): A glittering hall where one candle makes the whole room sparkle.
 This is the most photographed corner of the fort.

 Entry:💸 Entry: ₹550 (foreigners), ₹100 (Indians)